AJGreaves/familyhub/testing.md

 - Log out, then log in with correct details, confirm that the logged in conformation modal is launched, click both buttons provided on the modal to check that its **links** to the users account page and to create a new listing work as expected.

+- Attempt to go to the login page url when already logged in, confirm that this redirects the user to their account page.

 #### Log out feature

 - When logged in, click the log out link, confirm that the user is no longer logged in by checking that no session data can be seen in developer tools.

 #### Account settings page

-- Go to the settings page for the account I am logged in as, confirm that the forms on this page are displaying correcly.
+- Go to the settings page for the account I am logged in as, confirm that the forms on this page are displaying correctly.

 - Try to change the email address by inputting an incorrect email into the Current Email input form, Confirm that the error modal is launched with a message "Current email is incorrect."

 - Try to change the email address by inputting the same email into both fields, Confirm that the error modal is launched with a message "These emails are the same."

 - Change the email address registered by inputting the correct old email and a new ones.
 Confirm that the success alert modal is launched to inform the user that the email has been successfully changed.

 - Log out and back in with the new email address to confirm that it works.

 - Repeat the steps above to check that the Change password form works in the same way.

 #### Account page

+- Open My Account page from the account that I used to create most of the listings on the Family Hub website, confirm that cards for each listing are displayed on the page.

+- Click the cog icon at the top right of the page, confirm it takes the user to the settings page.

+- Click the green Add New button, confirm it takes the user to the add new listing page.

+- Confirm that each listing card has a view, edit and delete button underneath it.

+- Click a view button, confirm that it takes the user to the listing page for that activity on the Family Hub website.

+- Click an edit button, confirm this takes the user to the edit page for this listing.

+- Click the delete button, confirm that this launches the confirm delete modal.

+- Try to click the confirm delete button without filling in anything in the required DELETE input field, confirm that the button does not allow any click events.

+- Fill in the DELETE input field with incorrect input, confirm that the confirm delete button remains unclickable.

+- Fill in the DELETE input field with the "DELETE", confirm that the button is now active and can be clicked.

+- Click the confirm delete button, confirm that the selected listing is deleted from the database.

 ### Testing undertaken on tablet and phone devices
 All steps below were repeated to test mobile specific elements on the developers 2 Samsung phones and tablet.